Sowmya-Budumuru/rule_engine/README.md

 ## Description
 The Rule Engine Application is a flexible tool designed to evaluate user eligibility based on various attributes such as age, department, income, and spending.
 It allows users to create rules using logical expressions and assess whether specific user attributes meet those conditions.
 The rule engine supports the dynamic creation, combination, and evaluation of rules.

+The project structure is organized as follows:

+rule-engine-app/
+├── app.py             # Main entry point for the application
+├── models.py          # Database models and ORM configuration
+├── rules.py           # Rule processing logic
+├── config.py          # Configuration settings for the application
+├── templates/         # HTML templates for the UI
+├── static/            # Static files (CSS, JavaScript)
+├── requirements.txt   # List of dependencies
+├── README.md          # Project documentation
+└── .env               # Environment variables (not included in version control)

 ## Prerequisites
 Before we begin, we should have the following installed on our system:

 1. **Python 3.x**: Download it from [python.org](https://www.python.org/downloads/).
 2. **pip**: This is the package installer for Python.
+3. SQLite (included with Python by default)
+4. pip for managing Python packages
+5. Basic understanding of Flask and SQLAlchemy

 ## Features
 - **Rule Creation** : Define rules using logical expressions (e.g., "age > 18 and income < 50000").